carol-cloud/carol-cloud/README.md

 ### Welcome 👋 I am Carol! 🖖

-- 👩🏻‍💻 My recent experience of work is frontend development
+- 👩🏻‍💻 My last experience of work is frontend development
 - 👩‍🎓 I'm studying analysis and systems development at College Impacta
 - 🤔 I’m looking for help with React
 - 💁🏻‍♀️ Pronouns: she/her